MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/teams-classes-with-blackboard.md

 ### What does the Institution Email mean and what does it support?

 The **Institution Email** field allows customized field mappings between a client’s externally supported data sources and Blackboard Learn Ultra.
-In the case of data sources that are cloud providers, such as Microsoft, the User Principle Name (UPN) is a primary unique identifier for each user consisting of a UPN prefix (the user’s account name) and a UPN suffix (a DNS domain name) joined together with an @ symbol.
+If data sources are cloud providers, such as Microsoft, the User Principle Name (UPN) is a primary unique identifier for each user consisting of a UPN prefix (the user’s account name) and a UPN suffix (a DNS domain name) joined together with an @ symbol.
 This creates a unique email address for each specific user within the Microsoft Azure Active Directory.

 To ensure data is accurate and enrollments or memberships between Blackboard Learn Ultra and Microsoft Teams classes are correctly achieved, a user’s email address must match between both systems.
 In Blackboard Learn, users can change or override their existing email address in the user interface, which could result in sync errors occurring and the user not being correctly added to a Class Team.
 The **Institution Email** field mapping ensures this level of security and validation checking can be correctly managed, regardless if users have changed their email within Blackboard or not.